oguzakkaya/java-se-course/README.md

 4. Review previous concepts when needed
 5. Try to understand the concepts through practical examples
 6. For advanced topics, ensure you understand the prerequisites before proceeding

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit issues and enhancement requests.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📬 Contact

-For any questions or feedback, please open an issue in the repository.